michael-maton/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic tags provide additional information about your HTML code.
+It makes the sections of your code clear to your browser, and can be communicated with search engines to give you a better chance of your website showing up as a result.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block elements cause a line break in the page and push everything to the next line.
+Inline elements are used to do things within the same line and don't cause a line break.

 3. What are the 4 areas of the box model?